Replication to Azure SQL Database

 - A single publication on SQL Server can support both Azure SQL Database and SQL Server (on-premises and SQL Server in an Azure virtual machine) subscribers.

-- Replication management, monitoring, and troubleshooting must be performed from the on-premises SQL Server.
+- Replication management, monitoring, and troubleshooting must be performed from SQL Server rather than Azure SQL Database.

 @subscriber_type = 0is supported in sp_addsubscription for SQL Database.

 - Azure SQL Database does not support bi-directional, immediate, updatable, or peer-to-peer replication.

 - Create a transactional replication publication on a SQL Server database.